-Fletcher’s Original State Fair Corny Dogs, the famous meal on a stick was invented by brothers Neil & Carl Fletcher.
-They debuted their fried food invention in 1942 at the State Fair of Texas.
+Fletcher’s Original State Fair Corny Dogs, the famous meal on a stick, was invented by brothers Neil & Carl Fletcher.
+They debuted their fried food invention at the 1942 State Fair of Texas.

-Beginning in the 1930s, Neil, along with his wife Minnie and brother Carl were performers of Vaudeville in Dallas.
-In 1938, after the brothers had performed at the State Fair of Texas in a show called “The Drunkard”, they were approached by State Fair officials with an offer for a food booth.
+In the 1930s, Neil, along with his wife Minnie and brother Carl were performers of Vaudeville in Dallas.
+In 1938, after the brothers had performed at the State Fair of Texas in a show called “The Drunkard” and were approached by State Fair officials with an offer for a food booth.
 The two brothers accepted the challenge.
-According to Neil, there was a local baker on Oaklawn who served a dish of hot dogs baked in cornmeal in the shape of an ear of corn, and while it tasted good, the process was time consuming and complicated.
+According to Neil, there was a local baker on Oak Lawn Ave. who served a dish of hot dogs baked in cornmeal in the shape of an ear of corn, and while it tasted good, the process was time consuming and complicated.
 The brothers tested the recipe and realized that by frying it, not only did it cut time in the cooking process but now it was a mobile food on a stick.

-The brothers continued to evolve the product and troubleshoot issues like getting the batter to stick through hours upon months in the kitchen.
-Neil Jr, was the official tastetaster as he says.
+The brothers continued to evolve the product and troubleshoot issues, like getting the batter to stick, through hours upon months in the kitchen.
+Neil Jr, was “the official tastetaster” as he says.
 It took 9 years before they felt their unique batter was perfected and since then, it’s never changed.
-The secret to the famous Fletcher’s Corny Dogs isn’t just the batter either, it is also in the water temperature and how the batter is mixed.
+The secret to the famous Fletcher’s Corny Dogs isn’t just the batter, it is also in the water temperature and how the batter is mixed.

-While the variety of “dogs” is expanding, the one thing that will never change is the batter.
+While the variety of “dogs” has expanded over the years, the one thing that will never change is the batter.
 “If it ain’t broke, don’t fix it and it sure as hell wasn’t broke when my brother and I took it over”, says Bill Fletcher.
 Since the passing of the Skip in 2017, the Fletcher company is still owned and operated by Skip’s wife GG of 40 years, his two children Aaron and Amber, his brother Bill Fletcher and son W.C. with wife Rebecca.
 Many children, cousins, and grandchildren work the concessions trailers keeping the tradition alive.

 A staple of the State Fair of Texas and a family tradition since 1942.